Phase 2: Debris Removal by US Army Corps of Engineers

 Click here to download FAQ document

 The U.S. Army Corps of Engineers is executing Phase 2 of the federally funded debris cleanup effort on behalf of FEMA.
+This is formally known as the Consolidated Debris Removal Program (also referred to as the Government-Sponsored Program).
 Their responsibility is to remove fire-related debris from private properties, including hazardous trees, ash and structural remains.
 On a property-by-property basis, this work will follow the EPA’s initial hazardous materials removal in Phase 1.
 However, the Army Corps of Engineers will not wait until all of the EPA work is done throughout the burn areas before stepping in to begin their Phase 2 work.
 Phase 1 and Phase 2 work will happen at the same time across both the Palisades Fire and Eaton Fire areas.

 Phase 2 involves removing visible fire debris, such as chimneys, hazardous trees, ash and, if specified on the right-of-entry (ROE) form by the owner, foundations.
 See the Army Corps of Engineers website for additional information on the debris-removal process and associated FAQs.